git-justanotherone/jsonnet-custodian/README.md

 - **Jsonnet-compatible subcommand**: Includes a `custodian jsonnet` subcommand with behavior nearly identical to the original, enabling seamless integration.
 This subcommand is necessary because the original binary cannot resolve imports correctly.
 There is a possibility that a compatibility mode will be added in the near future, but it is not a priority.

+### Planned

+- Support for modules in subdirectories
+- Compatibility with jsonnet-bundler modules
+- Compatibility mode with the jsonnet command

 ## Installation

 Clone the repository and install dependencies: